River God Fountain

-River God fountain was one of the first major pieces of statuary in the gardens.
+River God fountain was one of the first major pieces of statuary in

 A figure of a man on bended knee bearing an open clam shell on his shoulders formed the central feature of the fountain which was erected in the Fitzroy Gardens in 1862.
 The figure of the River God was designed and cast in concrete by the sculptor, Charles Summers.